top of page

 • Brushes.
 I use synthetic round brushes like the Da Vinci Cosmotop Spin series, in sizes ranging from 5 to 1.
 A flat wash brush is good to have as well.

 • Palette.
-I am a fan of the butcher tray style of palette.
+I am a fan of the butcher tray style of palette, but there are other styles that folks like.

 • Buckets.
 I like to use two water containers, one for clean water, and one for rinsing my brush.